MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/protect-oss-packages-with-upstream-sources.md

 ---
-title: How to use upstream sources in you Azure Artifacts feed
+title: How to use upstream sources in your Azure Artifacts feed
 description: Use upstream sources in Azure Artifacts to consume packages from public registries ms.technology: devops-artifacts ms.reviewer: amullans